|Plan Your Visit|

 Mission Church Tour

 There are several churches in the three counties that comprise the Sangre de Cristo National Heritage Area, which are considered mission churches.
 Several have unique architectural features and four in Costilla County were recently placed on the National Register of Historic Sites.
+All of these sites are easily accessible by cars and buses.

 The Stations of the Cross Shrine in San Luis, Colorado has become a local landmark for not only the spiritual aspect of the bronze statues and the capilla (chapel), but also for the spectacular vistas from the top of the Mesa de Piedad y Misericordia (Mesa of Piety and Mercy).